danking/hail-cloud-docs/how-to-cloud-with-hail.md

 Unlike other non-row-parallel operations (like `annotate_cols`), a shuffle will *almost never* succeed on a cluster containing *even one* preemptible worker.
-For this reason, we recommend using exclusive non-preemptible workers when performing a shuffle.
+For this reason, we recommend using exclusively non-preemptible workers when performing a shuffle.

 ### Cluster Size